Old Lady Who Swallowed Some Leaves Sequencing Cards

 Old Lady Who Swallowed Some Leaves Reader

 To help work on sight words and reading skills, we use these printable readers.
-For this book, we work look for the sight word “ate” and color it on each page.
-We can also work on tracking text, turning pages, and using picture for support with reading.
+For this book, we work to look for the sight word “ate” and color it on each page.
+We can also work on tracking text, turning pages, and using pictures for support with reading.

-We place these books in our book boxes and use them for reading to self and reading to someone else.
+We place these books in our book boxes and use them for reading to ourselves and reading to someone else.

 CLICK HERE for this unit, There Was an Old Lady Who Swallowed Some Leaves.